 - Enable contactless transactions.
 Leverage chip and pin cards or contactless payment systems like Apple Pay, Google Wallet, WeChat, RFID technology, and even facial recognition.
 Walmart, for example, has begun contactless payment for consumers who use its mobile apps at store registers.
 Many retailers, such as Best Buy, Nordstrom, have implemented contactless curbside service and some, like Home Depot, are even taking part in contactless delivery.

 - Encourage self-service.
-Through the Waitrose app, customers are able to scan their own products, place them into their own bags, and pay through the app, reducing all person-to-person interactions, while Bank of America has introduced an Interactive Digital Teller solution to allow for customers to open accounts and get service through a virtual teller.
+Through the Waitrose app, customers are able to scan their own products, place them into their own bags, and pay through the app, reducing all person-to-person interactions, while one major financial institution has introduced an Interactive Digital Teller solution to allow for customers to open accounts and get service through a virtual teller.

 Protect your employees and customers.
 Knowing a brand cares deeply about its employees demonstrates the brand’s value of people, and customers will take note.

 - Get training right.
 Remember that people are coming back into places again — some with heightened emotions.
 Empathy and service will be critical at this time, and training associates to be supportive of their customer’s emotional well-being will determine how a customer remembers their experience with the brand.

 - Change your cleaning policy.
 Develop a training playbook to assign employees cleaning tasks frequently during store hours.
 This is a good way to rebuild trust with customers as you show them that you’re taking their health seriously.

 - Provide personal protective equipment (PPE).
 Brands can protect their workers by equipping them with sneeze guards, gloves, masks, disinfecting wipes, and hand sanitizer to reduce exposure.